Skip to main content

 Standard Upgrade Process

-# Pull latest images and restart
+# Pull the newest images for your pinned version and restart

-./opentr.sh update
+./opentranscribe.sh update

 Manual Upgrade